Fields of interest

 - Film Philosophy

-Together with Yasco Horsman, she organizes a monthly series of NICA Lectures at Leiden University called Lectures in Media Art Politics.
+She organizes a series Lectures at Leiden University called Lectures in Media Art Politics.
 For more info, see here.

-Disconnectivity in the Digital age (funded by the Danish Council for Independent Research).
+Disconnectivity in the Digital age (funded by the Danish Council for Independent Research 2016-2018).
 Digital detox holidays, phone stacking dinners, virtual suicide, a year without Internet.
 In a culture obsessed with social networking, participation and connectivity, to disconnect has come to mean going off-line: to reclaim presence in the physical world; to revitalize face to face communication; to salvage the actual over the virtual; to (temporarily) obliterate one’s online identity.
 To disconnect signals a desire to re_connect: with ones off-line identity, with friends, with the spiritual values of life, with ones natural environment, with the world at large.
 Disconnectivity thus bespeaks connectivity, and vice versa.
 For every form of connectivity, whether desired or feared, there is a correlative form of disconnectivity, dreaded or longed for.
 Each connection evokes the possibility of a disconnection that would instantly annul it, that precedes it, and that conditions it.
 The aim of this qualitative research project is to develop a conceptual framework for understanding the cultural and socio-political implications of the current tendency towards voluntary disconnectivity, where disconnectivity is understood as psychic, socio-economic, and/or political withdrawal from mediated forms of connectivity.
+Key publications coming out of this project include Discourses on Disconnectivity and the Right to Disconnect.
+New Media & Society OA 20.5 (2017): 1994-2010; and Creative Control: Digital Labour, Superimposition, Datafication, and the Image of Uncertainty.
+Digital Creativity 28.4 (2017): 332-347.

 Key publications coming out of this project include